 Those of us of a certain age might think of something like Hi-De-Hi when we hear holiday park or caravan park, complete with ‘shallays’, Redcoats and toe-curling nightly entertainment.
 Nope.
 Like camping itself, holiday parks and caravan parks have moved on.

 So...how to pick your holiday park or caravan park?
-We've set up Pitchup.com so you have options aplenty to find and book the holiday you want - by location, type of camping or glamping, price, availability, amenities on site, what to do nearby, family-friendly, dog-friendly, wifi included, parks with a restaurant or cafe on site, or near a beach, or where campfires are allowed...
+We've cleverly set up Pitchup.com so you have options aplenty to find and book the holiday you want - by location, type of camping or glamping, price, availability, amenities on site, what to do nearby, family-friendly, dog-friendly, wifi included, parks with a restaurant or cafe on site, or near a beach, or where campfires are allowed...

 All our sites have info on type of accommodation, details of any special offers on pitches, and local attractions nearby including walking trails, beaches, National Cycle Network routes, historical highlights and whatever else might tickle your fancy.
 And local pubs.

-Page updated October 2012.
+Page updated June 2013, October 2014